KanshuYokoo/MyColorToImage/README.md

 # MyColorToImageLibrary

-This code create UIImage from UIColor.
+This package creates UIImage from UIColor.